CNAG-Biomedical-Informatics/cbicall/docs-site/docs/usage/end-to-end-example-wes.md

 - `mode` selects single-sample or cohort (joint genotyping).
 - `pipeline` switches between WES, WGS or mtDNA.
 - `workflow_engine` chooses the backend (bash or snakemake).
+- See [Configuration Reference](../help/configuration-reference) for all YAML keys and supported combinations.

 > **How can I perform WGS?**
     Simply change the parameter `pipeline` to `wgs`.
 Like this: